TrinityChristiana/IN-CLASS-almost-amazon-template/README.md

   <img src="documentation/Google Pop-Up.png" alt="Google Pop-Up Screen" width="300px"/>

   - After signing in, there should be a Navbar
+    - If your screen size is small, the Navbar might be collapsed like in the image below.
+Click on the hamburger button to open it.

   <img src="documentation/Logged In Screen.png" alt="Logged In Screen" width="300px"/>

-  - Open the Navbar using the hamburger menu and click on the Log Out Button
+  - Click on the Log Out Button

   <img src="documentation/Logout Button.png" alt="Logout Button Screen" width="300px"/>